pydoit/doit/doc/index.rst

 This blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_ explains how everything started in 2008.

 `doit` is under active development.
-Version 0.25 released on 2014-03.
+Version 0.26 released on 2014-08.

 `doit` core features are quite stable.
-So if there is no recent development, it does NOT mean `doit` is not being maintained...
+If there is no recent development, it does NOT mean `doit` is not being maintained...
 The project has 100% unit-test code coverage and kept with *zero* bugs in the tracker.

 Development is done based on real world use cases.
-If I don't need a feature and nobody never asked/implemented it, it is not implemented ;)
-It is well designed and has a very small code base so adding new features isn't hard.
+It is well designed and has a small code base, so adding new features is not hard.
+Patches are welcome.

-If you use `doit` please drop me a line telling me your experience...